Let's first summarize the basic properties of a clickjacking attack:

 The sameorigin setting will allow framing of pages on the same domain — the deny setting will completely disable framing of a page.
 The nifty property of this countermeasure is that the browser itself will refuse to even load the page that's being framed — the battle of clever scripts is completely avoided.

-So, check out the X-Frames-Options header and enable it for your site ASAP.
+So, check out the X-Frame-Options header and enable it for your site ASAP.
 Read more about it here.

-Note: If you are dependent on other sites loading your pages in frames, X-Frames-Options will only cause problems for you.
+Note: If you are dependent on other sites loading your pages in frames, X-Frame-Options will only cause problems for you.